Vegan Oatmeal Muffins

-An easy and healthy oatmeal muffins recipe you can whip up in one bowl in 30 minutes with just a few simple ingredients.
+An easy vegan oatmeal muffins recipe you can make in one bowl in 30 minutes with simple ingredients for a wholesome breakfast or snack.

 About the Recipe

-These healthy breakfast muffins are a delicious way to start your day and satisfy your sweet tooth with a healthier option.
+These healthy oatmeal muffins are a delicious way to start your day and satisfy your sweet tooth.
+They have a moist, fluffy texture and lightly sweetened wholesome flavor.

 All the ingredients needed for a healthy vegan oatmeal muffins recipe.
 Each ingredient is labelled with text overlay and the list can be found on the corresponding blog page.